Children of the Vault

 The Children of the Vault are a group of fictional superhuman beings appearing in American comic books published by Marvel Comics.
-First created by Mike Carey and Chris Bachalo, the Children of the Vault debuted in X-Men (vol. 2) #188 (September 2006).
+Created by Mike Carey and Chris Bachalo, the Children of the Vault debuted in X-Men (vol. 2) #188 (September 2006).
 They are primarily antagonists of the X-Men.

-The Children of the Vault were raised in the closed vault aboard a cargo ship, where temporal acceleration technology was used to evolve individuals into super-powered beings.
+The Children of the Vault were raised in a closed vault aboard a cargo ship, where temporal acceleration technology was used to evolve individuals into super-powered beings.
 Due to genetic drift, they are a separate species from both baseline humans and mutants.
 Their goal is to exterminate both humans and mutants in order to take over the Earth.

 Fictional team biography

 Origin

-"The Children of the Vault" are a new species created by scientists, including Bella Pagan.
-They were cycled through normal evolutionary processes over the course of 6,000 years inside a time-accelerated cargo ship, El Conquistador, off the coast of Peru.
-The ship was designed to stay sealed until the planet was empty for the Children to take over, however, the energy discharge from the Decimation caused their vault to open early.
-The emerging species had highly developed superpowers and technology.
+The Children of the Vault are an artificial species raised over the course of 6,000 years inside a time-accelerated ship off the coast of Peru.
+The ship was designed to stay sealed until the planet was empty for the Children to take over.
+However, the energy discharge caused by the events of "Decimation" caused their vault to open early.
+The emerging species has highly developed superpowers and technology.

-A scientist involved in the project hired Sabretooth and a mutant known as Pasco to assassinate all scientists involved in the project.
-The Vault opened as the pair of mutants approached it, and Pasco was killed and Sabretooth pursued.

 Supernovas

-The Children of the Vault first appear in the X-Men arc "Supernovas".
 While pursuing Sabretooth, the Children destroy a town in Nogales, Mexico, framing the X-Men for the disaster.
 Two others ambush Sabretooth, who escapes and seeks help from the X-Men.
 The Children of the Vault next capture Northstar from a S.H.I.E.L.D base, and later capture Aurora.
-Serafina doctors images of the X-Men into the security footage, further discrediting the team.
-They also enhance the powers of the mutant twins so to produce a powerful heat blast when touching.
+Serafina doctors images of the X-Men into security footage, further discrediting the team.

-Collision

-The X-Men next encounter the Children of the Vault in Mumbai, while visiting Indra's family nearby.
-A rebellious young member of the Children, Luz, escapes from the group's new headquarters, the futuristic city "The Corridor" (also known as Quitado), and lands in Mumbai during what appears to be a magnetic storm.
-She immediately encounters the X-Men Rogue, Magneto, Loa, Anole, and Indra.
-Luz poses as a local girl named Luisa and demonstrates her abilities.
-Rogue suspects her to be a mutant, and offers her hospitality at Indra's family's home.
-The remaining Children, led by Corregidora, pursue Luz, whom they believe to be critical to "Angelfire", a project to produce cleaner energy from the Corridor.
+The X-Men encounter the Children of the Vault in Mumbai while visiting Indra's family nearby.
+A rebellious young member of the Children, Luz, escapes from the group's headquarters and lands in Mumbai, where she encounters the X-Men.
+Rogue, believing Luz to be a mutant, offers her hospitality with Indra's family.